ccb60/NEP_OA/README.md

     src="https://www.cascobayestuary.org/wp-content/uploads/2014/04/logo_sm.jpg"
     style="position:absolute;top:10px;right:50px;" />

-Preliminary analysis of Ocean Acidification Data From Multiple National Estuary Programs
+# Preliminary analysis of Ocean Acidification Data From Multiple National Estuary Programs

 Casco Bay Estuary Partnership (CBEP) staff was involved with a project to look at carbonate chemistry parameters from several National Estuaries,including CBEP.
-THe project we being led principally by Nick Rosenau, of the U.S.
+The project we being led principally by Nick Rosenau, of the U.S.
 Environmental Protection Agency, in Washington D.C.
 The effort has produuced a draft scientific paper, which will be submitted for publication soon (fall 2020).